google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Summary

 - Value blocks return an array containing the value as a string and the precedence.
-- `getFieldValue` find the field with the specified name and returns its value.
+- `getFieldValue` finds the field with the specified name and returns its value.
 - The type of the return value from `getFieldValue` depends on the type of the field.
   - Each field type must document what its value represents.